National Council for Voluntary Organisations

 The National Council for Voluntary Organisations (NCVO) is the umbrella body for the voluntary and community sector in England.
-It is a registered charity (no 225922).
-NCVO works to support the voluntary and community sector and to create an environment in which an independent civil society can flourish.
-NCVO has a membership of more than 14,000 voluntary organisations.
+It is a registered charity (no. 225922).
+It works to support the voluntary and community sector and to create an environment in which an independent civil society can flourish.
+NCVO has a membership of more than 17,000 voluntary organisations.
 These range from large national bodies to community groups, volunteer centres, and development agencies working at a local level.

-Location

-NCVO's headquarters are in the King's Cross, London area at Society Building, 8 All Saints Street, London N1 9RL.
+In 2023, its income was £7.1 million.